Queensland Travel Guide

 - Stand at the very northern tip of Australia!

-If you prefer more isolated, free camping there are many options too.
-If you go on the Old Telegraph Track (OTT), you can camp at almost any creek crossing and enjoy nature (stay away from salties).
-However, during the peak season (June – Aug) don’t expect to be alone as it is the busiest time.
+If you prefer more isolated, free camping, there are many options too.
+Along the Old Telegraph Track (OTT), you can camp at almost any creek crossing and enjoy nature (just be sure to stay away from saltwater crocodiles).
+However, during the peak season (June-August), don’t expect to be alone as it is the busiest time.

 The caravan parks on the tip are all located at the beach to make your stay more enjoyable.
 Check the below table to see which caravan park is suitable for you.